Skip to main content

 • Measurements are in pixels.

-• Measurements are also available as percentages, for responsive designs.
+• Measurements are also available as percentages for responsive designs.
+You can enable rem unit as well.

 Here's a list of features that the Android type offers: